Government and politics of South Carolina: Legislative branch

 The South Carolina General Assembly is the state legislature.
 It is bicameral, consisting of a 124-member South Carolina House of Representatives and a 46-member South Carolina Senate.
 Representatives serve two-year terms and Senators serve four-year terms.
 The two houses meet in the South Carolina State House.
 Each house is currently controlled by the Republican Party.

 Originally, each county elected one senator and at least one representative.
 The vast differences between rural and urban counties gave rural areas an outsized influence over state government.
 This state of affairs ended with the federal case of Reynolds v.
-Sims, which mandated that state legislative districts be drawn based on population, and that that counties’ representatives must be roughly equal.
+Sims, which mandated that state legislative districts be drawn based on population, and that that counties’ representation must be roughly equal.

 Historic Party Control

 Below is a chart of party control in the South Carolina General Assembly since 1868.

 Judicial branch

 The Family Court deals with all matters of domestic and family relationships, as well as generally maintaining exclusive jurisdiction over cases involving minors under the age of seventeen, excepting traffic and game law violations.
 Some criminal charges may come under Circuit Court jurisdiction.

 The South Carolina Circuit Court is the trial court of general jurisdiction court for South Carolina.
 It consists of a civil division (the Court of Common Pleas) and a criminal division. (the Court of General Sessions).
 It is also a superior court, having limited appellate jurisdiction over appeals from the lower Probate Court, Magistrate's Court, and Municipal Court, and appeals from the Administrative Law Judge Division, which hears matters relating to state administrative and regulatory agencies.
 South Carolina's 46 counties are divided into 16 judicial circuits, and there are currently 46 judges.
 Circuit court judges are elected by the General Assembly to six-year terms.

 The South Carolina Court of Appeals is the state intermediate appellate court.
 It hears all Circuit Court and Family Court appeals, excepting appeals that are within the seven classes of exclusive Supreme Court jurisdiction.
 The Court of Appeals is selected by the General Assembly to long six-year terms.
 The court comprises a chief judge, and eight associate judges, and may hear cases as the whole court, or as three panels with three judges each.
 The court may preside in any county.

 The South Carolina Supreme Court is the state supreme court.
 The Chief Justice and four Associate Justices are elected to staggered ten-year terms.
 There are no limits on the number of terms a justice may serve, but there is a mandatory retirement age of 72.
 The overwhelming majority of vacancies on the Court occur when Justices reach this age, not through the refusal of the General Assembly to elect a sitting Justice to another term.